By S. L. Tsitron (Zitron)

 Written the end of March 1920.

 In the middle 1870s, Jacob Dinezon was the most popular of Yiddish writers.
-Der shvartser yungermantshik became a “coffee” table book in almost every Jewish house.
-But three or four years later, Sh.
-B. Raisch and Bookbinder and others of their ilk began to flood the Yiddish street with their literary trash.
+His Der shvartser yungermantshik was on the table book in almost every Jewish house.
+But three or four years later, Shomer, Bookbinder, and others of their ilk began to flood the Yiddish street with their literary trash.
 Little by little, Dinezon began to lose his popularity until it almost got to the point that his name might be entirely forgotten.

-At the beginning of the 1890s, Dinezon’s name swam to the surface among the Jewish populace, but this time, not so much because of himself, but because of Peretz, his most intimate friend.
+But at the beginning of the 1890s, Dinezon’s name again swam to the surface among the Jewish populace, but this time, not so much because of himself, but because of Peretz, his most intimate friend.
 From then on, they didn’t speak about Dinezon by himself, but as the closest friend of Peretz.
 Peretz became the sun, and Dinezon became the accompanying star.
-Now even after his death, in the center of all the published necrologies and experiences, they put down Peretz.
-Whoever said anything about Dinezon, concentrated their narrations around the persona of Peretz.
-The impression wins out that before the nineties, Dinezon was a blank slate, but in truth, that is not the way it was, not taking him into account as the first Yiddish novelist to those who knew him well.
+Now even after his death, in the center of all the published necrologies and memoirs, they focus on Peretz.
+Whoever said anything about Dinezon, concentrated their narratives around the persona of Peretz.
+The impression wins out that before the nineties, Dinezon was a blank slate, but in truth, that is not the way it was.
+Even without taking him into account as the first Yiddish novelist, Dinezon was regarded as an interesting man to those who knew him well.

-I, who first got acquainted with Dinezon through letters and then personally, I find the opposite.
-The years before Warsaw, and the first three years that he came to Warsaw, in quite numerous issues, Dinezon was much more interesting and much more original and more individual.
-He made a very special separate impression with the contrast of his personality: on one side, softness and heartiness was the main characteristic of his character with his forever honey-sweet smile on his lips and from the other side, a kind of stubborn concentration within himself under a melancholy mood.
-I must note here that under Peretz’s influence, Dinezon became talkative and lively and openhearted.
+I, who first got acquainted with Dinezon through letters and then personally, found just the opposite.
+The years before Warsaw, and the first three years that he came to Warsaw, Dinezon was much more interesting, original, and individual in a number of ways.
+He made a very special impression with the contrast of his personality: on one side, softness and sincerity were the main characteristics of his personality expressed in the forever honey-sweet smile on his lips and, from the other side, a kind of stubborn concentration on himself under a melancholy mood.
+I must note here that under Peretz’s influence, Dinezon became talkative, lively, and openhearted.

 I remember him very well when he was still very stingy with words and listened more than he talked and went into deep thought and then would awake as if from a dream.
 I particularly remember Dinezon in his normal measure of speech when he got into a conversation about Mohilev.
 Mohilev was the only subject that he liked to return to at any opportunity and about which he spoke with unique interest and desire.
 It was within him quite easy to notice that he did not want to forget Mohilev, that it was baked deeply into his heart.
 And this was not a wonder at all because Mohilev was the cradle and grave of Dinezon’s lost dreams of his youth and his youthful hopes that vanished in a cloud of smoke.